Naked Spider

 A powerful change of perception.

 We still had to work on the involuntary jerking, so in the second part of the session, I had her visualize interacting with a friendly spider.
-She imagined holding him in her hand, gently stroaking it.
-His name was Fritz and he had two children spiders.
+She imagined holding him in her hand, gently stroking him.
+She said his name was Fritz, and that he was a loving parent to two spider children.

-Olivia did all this without jerking, convulsing or showing any signs of disgust.
+Olivia spoke with Fritz the spider without jerking, convulsing, or showing any signs of disgust.
+That’s what a shift in perspective can do.

 “Mom, I’m not so afraid of spiders anymore.”